 - P2i water protection

-Motorola is turning down a different path with the One.
-Sure, it embodies many of the brand's known signs – the batwing "M" logo within the fingerprint scanner on the rear, for example – but with a notched screen (the black-out 'dip' to the top of the panel), it's a different fit within the company's line-up.
+Despite being a turn in direction for Motorola, the One still embodies many of the brand's known signs and design signatures – the batwing "M" logo within the fingerprint scanner on the rear, for example – but with that notched screen, it's a different fit and feel within the company's phone line-up.

-At least the bezel has been kept nice and trim too, hence the sensation of small scale.
+The bezel has been kept nice and trim too, hence the sensation of small scale.
 This Moto doesn't have the 'chin and forehead' mass of the HTC U12 Life, for example, while there's no front-facing fingerprint scanner to take up space either.
 Why the 'motorola' brand name is still written across the front, however, we don't know – it's really not needed.

 Hardware, Software & Battery Life